alphagov/pp-puppet/README.md

 ### Bringing up the MongoDB cluster

-MongoDB Replicaset configuration requires that all nodes are up and running Mongo first, so as we bring up nodes one at a time, it will silently fail on the first two nodes.
-It is likely to fail on the 3rd node as well, because mongodb might have started, but is not actually available by the time the script runs.
-To fix this (before we have a cronjob to run puppet), simply reprovision one of the nodes:
+MongoDB Replicaset configuration requires that all nodes are up and running Mongo first, on initialisation, each node will background a job for 2 minutes later to configure the replicaset.
+This means that it may take a couple of minutes after the last mongo node is provisioned before the replicaset is available.
+If it doesn't work, then simply triggering provisionig on a node with the following command and then waiting 2 minutes should make it work.

 ```
-vagrant provision mongo-1.backend"
+vagrant provision mongo-1.backend
 ```

 To verify that mongo is working, do `vagrant ssh mongo-1.backend`, run `mongo` and then issue the